 It has been a number of years since Mark Messier strapped on that helmet, laced up his skates, and pulled the number eleven over his head.
 Now he wears a suit and tie instead of a sweater, the skates have changed into dress shoes, and even the locker has been replaced by an office where he pulls up a chair as the new assistant to Rangers’ President and General Manager Glen Sather.
 To think these things can truly change a man though is foolish.
-Though a life in the administrative side of hockey sometimes calls for tough decisions that effect the lives of players, those same kids, as most of them these days are decades younger than the six-time Stanley Cup Champion, are the ones that Messier is looking to reach out to the most.
+Though a life in the administrative side of hockey sometimes calls for tough decisions that affect the lives of players, those same kids, as most of them these days are decades younger than the six-time Stanley Cup Champion, are the ones that Messier is looking to reach out to the most.

 These days it sometimes seems as though administrative moves, like the Rangers bringing back the captain who brought them a Stanley Cup Championship after over 50 seasons of heartbreak, manage to capture the headlines.
 Everyone wants to how the Rangers will compete or if they have a chance at bringing Lord Stanley Cup to New York.
 Though these stories are important in their own right, the stories that can change the standings often overshadow those that can change the world.